DJustConnect/samples/README.md

 Subsequently, the thumbprint of the certificate is used to perform the authorization.
 You could also check the subject, compare it with a public certificate you load yourself, … there are many options to perform authorization.

+### OAuth
+It is also possible to configure OAuth in DJustConnect.
+In that case before doing a call to your endpoint we will get a token from the configured OAuth provider and use it to connect with your endpoint.
+There you only need to do the validation of token as always.

+The configuration is done during your API registration in the DJustConnect portal and will require you to provide the following parameters of your OAuth provider:
+* Authorization endpoint (url)
+* Client Id
+* Client secret or key
+* Scope (optional)
+* Audience (optional)

+In this example we used the Autherize attribute in the OAuthController and configured the OAuth provider in the startup of the api.

 ### OpenAPI Spec
 A Provider API should also expose its public contract in the form of an [OpenAPI spec](https://swagger.io/specification) version 2/3, with certain [limitation](https://docs.microsoft.com/en-us/azure/api-management/api-management-api-import-restrictions#a-nameopen-api-aopenapiswagger) imposed by Azure API Gateway.
 Usually the OpenAPI spec lives in a generated JSON static file on your web host.